Hyakujuu Sentai Gaoranger: Three Org Brothers

 The oldest brother with power over thunder (while in the actual myths, Zeus was the youngest brother).
-He wielded a sword shaped like a thunderbolt and his special attack was called Devil's Thunder.
-Zeus Org was the leader of the Orgs on an island in another dimension and forced the natives to mine for a special ruby that contained GaoKong's power.
-Zeus was successful in slaying Kaito who was attempting to protect the Princess and then fought GaoSilver, who fended him off until the rest of the Gaorangers arrived and defeated him, causing his flaming body to fall into the ocean below.
-Zeus resurrected as a giant and revived his brothers just in time for the eclipse to summon GaoKong occurred.
-Destroyed by GaoKnight.
+In battled, he wields a thunderbolt-shaped sword, which allows him to perform the Devil's Thunder attack.
+Zeus Org was the leader of the Orgs on an island in another dimension and forced the natives to mine for a special ruby that contained Gao Kong's power.
+Zeus was successful in slaying Kaito who was attempting to protect the Princess and then fought Gao Silver, who fended him off until the rest of the Gaorangers arrived and defeated him, causing his flaming body to fall into the ocean below.
+Zeus resurrected as a giant and revived his brothers just in time for the eclipse to summon Gao Kong occurred.
+He is destroyed by Gao Knight.
 Voiced by Kenta Miyake.